-Rejoice, friends, because Bridgerton is finally back for its fourth installment!
+Rejoice, friends, because Bridgerton is finally back with the back half of season four!
 This season, fans get to watch the Cinderella-inspired love story unfold between second eldest son Benedict Bridgerton and the mysterious Sophie Baek, and let me tell ya, it was worth the wait.
 Also worth the wait?
 This season’s iconic soundtrack.

 Sure, the series takes place in early 19th-century London during the Regency era, but the orchestral covers of pop songs they play at their balls are totally 2026-coded.
 So...which ones can you hear this season?
-Here are all the songs covered on the Bridgerton season 4 soundtrack so far (and yes, we’ll be sure to update this once part two drops on February 26).
+Here are all the songs covered on the Bridgerton season four soundtrack that deserve a spot on your next party playlist.

 Episode 1